zhoupeihuang/react-native-website/docs/react-18-and-react-native.md

 Previous versions of React Native built on the old architecture **cannot** support concurrent rendering or concurrent features.
 This is because the old architecture relied on mutating the native trees, which doesn’t allow for React to prepare multiple versions of the tree at the same time.

 Fortunately, the New Architecture was written bottom-up with concurrent rendering in mind, and is fully compatible with React 18.
-This means, in order to upgrade to React 18 in your React Native app, your application needs to be migrated to the React Native's New Architecture including Fabric and TurboModules.
+This means, in order to upgrade to React 18 in your React Native app, your application needs to be migrated to the React Native's New Architecture including Fabric Native Components and Turbo Native Modules.

 ## React 18 enabled by default